-While the imagery in my art is generally subject or object oriented, the visual appearance of each piece is of most importance to me.
-I work from an aesthetic and intuitive approach rather than a conceptual one.
-Some of my work is autobiographical while some is simply based on things that interest me, such as birds.
-My work is derived from my life and surroundings: my observations.
-My surroundings offer endless subject matter; my three dogs, two cats, my wife Peggy, the lake, the woods, birds, flowering trees, neighbors goats, the list goes on and on.
-My work usually starts with an observation or a quick sketch.
-The images that I sketch then become a leaping point for the exploration of aesthetic qualities.
-Mark making is the main focus in my woodcut prints, while surface and paint application are the main focus in my paintings.
-In the past I painted more directly from life but now find myself working from a combination of observation, memory, and intuition.
-Subjects, themes, and even concepts do materialize in my work through the passage of time.
-I generally can’t tell you what it is that I am working on until viewing a series of work in retrospect.
-With the help of hindsight it becomes very obvious what was going on in my life at that given time.
-I try not to over think or over plan my work.
-I generally do my best work when my brain is “turned off” so to speak.
-I am inspired by the simplicity of idea and image addressed by genuine folk artists.
+While the imagery in his art is generally subject or object oriented, the visual appearance of each piece is very important to him.
+Kent Ambler works from an aesthetic and intuitive approach rather than a conceptual one.
+Some of his work is autobiographical while others is simply based on things that interest him, such as birds.
+What often inspires his work is derived from his life and the things around him: his observations.
+Endless subject matter takes place in his surroundings; his three dogs, two cats, his wife Peggy, the lake, the woods, birds, flowering trees, neighbors goats, and so much more.
+Kent Ambler's work usually starts with an observation or a quick sketch.
+These images that he sketches become a leaping point for the exploration of aesthetic qualities.
+Mark making is the main focus in his woodcut prints, while surface and paint application are the main focus in his paintings.
+He finds himself working from a combination of observation, memory, and intuition.
+Through the passage of time, subjects, themes, and even concepts materialize in his work.